kmanaseryan/ngx-envconfig/README.md

 `npm install ngx-envconfig --save`

+### Build Environments

+- `ng build --env=dev` builds for development environment.
+This is the default if you don't specify env value.
+- `ng build --env=staging` builds for staging environment.
+- `ng build --env=prod` builds for production environment.

 ## ConfigModule

 `ConfigModule` has `forRoot()` function which accepts `{state: string}` object.
 Based on the provided `state` value, it will load the approprate `*.json` config file.
 It assumes that configuration json files are located under `./src/assets/config` folder.
 Angular will bootstrap the app, only after the configuration `*.json` file is loaded.